dferrero/matcher/README.md

 - [ ] Option (to be defined) to update regex file and rearrange regex order for better performance
 - [x] ~~Get output on files option~~
 - [ ] Test against multiple file logs
+- [ ] Daemon mode (monitoring one or more files to get unmatches and/or reports)
 - [ ] Improve performance